fabianfranklinhuffstead/saltationCumulativeAlgorithmAnalysis/README.md

 # SaltationCumulativeAlgorithmAnalysis

-<p>A pure C solution for Data Structures and Algorithms with various stages of saltation and cumulative analysis</p>
+<p>A pure C solution for Data Structures and Algorithms with various stages of saltation and cumulative analysis written documentation of heuristic evulations and big O notation not included.
+Results for each are locate in the bin<a href="https://github.com/fabianfranklinhuffstead/saltationCumulativeAlgorithmAnalysis/tree/master/bin">here</a></p>

 <h2>The task: </h2>
 <ul>